mandliors/ChessBurger/README.md

   -Game analysis
   -etc.

 # How to use
 Simply download the zip, and run the WindowsBuild_vs2019 file.
 If you would like to use some other IDE, please check out how to use premake!
+Also, after building copy the assets folder into the executable's directory!